How Every State Got Its Nickname

 Kentucky: The Bluegrass State

-When settlers were coming to Kentucky, they were welcomed by field after field of tall grass with a blue cast.
-They called it bluegrass, although when it’s cut short (or sheered off from animals feeding on it), it doesn’t look blue at all.
+When settlers arrived in Kentucky, they were greeted by field after field of tall grass with a blue hue.
+They called it bluegrass, although when it’s cut short (or sheared off from animals feeding on it) it doesn’t look blue at all.
 Still, the early pioneers sold the seeds as “bluegrass from Kentucky,” and over time, the state came to be known as “The Bluegrass State.”

 18 / 50